mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 ![run_matlab_build](https://github.com/mathworks/jenkins-matlab-plugin/assets/48831250/b0df3645-e8df-48fe-8dd3-e429706dd61c)

+You can specify build options for your MATLAB build by first selecting **Build options**  and then populating the box that appears in the step configuration interface.
+For example, specify `-continueOnFailure` to continue running the MATLAB build upon a build environment setup or task failure.
+If you specify more than one build option, use a space to separate them (for example, `-continueOnFailure -skip test`).
+The plugin supports the same [options](https://www.mathworks.com/help/matlab/ref/buildtool.html#mw_50c0f35e-93df-4579-963d-f59f2fba1dba) that you can pass to the `buildtool` command when running a MATLAB build.

 MATLAB exits with exit code 0 if the specified tasks run without error.
 Otherwise, MATLAB terminates with a nonzero exit code, which causes the Jenkins build to fail.

 When you use this step, a file named `buildfile.m` must be in the root of your repository.
 For more information about the build tool, see [Create and Run Tasks Using Build Tool](https://www.mathworks.com/help/matlab/matlab_prog/create-and-run-tasks-using-build-tool.html).